Reuben Saltzman

 Dryer duct vs. transition duct

 Before I dig into the rules, I need to define the difference between a dryer duct and a dryer transition duct.
 A dryer duct runs through the house to exhaust the air from the dryer to the exterior.
 A dryer transition duct is a flexible section of duct material that allows the dryer to connect to the duct.
-The only place that a transition duct should ever be found is between the dryer and the duct.
+The only place a transition duct should ever be found is between the dryer and the duct.

 Rules for dryer ducts